Aleksandar15/Cars-Club-backend/README.md

 - If you want to deploy the frontend part on Netlify you should copy the code included in my Frontend's <a href="https://github.com/Aleksandar15/Cars-Club-frontend/blob/main/netlify.toml">netlify.toml</a> file.
 - To deploy the backend you can use alternatives to Heroku: <a href="https://render.com">https://render.com</a> or <a href="https://fly.io/docs/apps/deploy">https://fly.io/docs/apps/deploy</a> (_but fly.io limits to 1 free app per credit card_).
+   - Cars Club server is deployed to render.com

 ##### More informations